cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 realtime, and computes the bounce ratio of each web page encountered using batch processing.

-The Wise v\ |wise-version| application uses these Cask Data Application Platform (CDAP) constructs to analyze web server logs:
+The Wise v\ |cdap-apps-version| application uses these Cask Data Application Platform (CDAP) constructs to analyze web server logs:

 - **Stream:** Ingests log data in realtime